Main Lakshmi Tere Aangan Ki: 3 months later

 As Lakshmi uncovers the past truth, Arjun forgives her and helps family to get her back.
 Saumya is exposed to be only wanting Arjun's money and leaves.
 Arjun and Lakshmi get remarried.

 1 year later

-Arjun and Lakshmi have a daughter Jiyana, whom Lakshmi gave birth before dying.
+Arjun and Lakshmi have a daughter Jiyana, whom Lakshmi gave birth to before dying.
 She knew about her pregnancy complications but never informed Arjun.

 7 years later

 Lakshmi's lookalike Kaanchi Kashyap is introduced.
-Jiyana is now 8, raised by Arjun.
+Jiyana is now 8 is raised by Arjun.
 Astonished that Kaanchi looks like Lakshmi, she brings her to see Arjun under pretext of bringing a delivery.
 In time, Arjun and Kaanchi fall in love.
 They confess their love.